- Savannah River National Laboratory – Savannah River Site R and P Reactors

-Environmentally sound – CNL will ensure that In-situ decommissioning is safe for the environment.
-The NPD Closure Project is subject to an environmental assessment.
+CNL will ensure that In-situ decommissioning is safe for the environment.
+These reactor projects are subject to an environmental assessment.
 The Environmental Assessment process is a robust process led by the Canadian Nuclear Safety Commission and conducted under the Canadian Environmental Assessment Act, 2012.
 The Environmental Assessment will evaluate project activities and the mitigation strategy for any possible environmental effects throughout the life of the project.

 The Environmental Assessment process will determine CNL’s actions during the implementation of this project, leading to continued responsible environmental stewardship.